 Prepare your inbox for a lot of emails back and forth, and try to stay on topic and organized in the email chain.
 The design process will always have back and forth discussion and illustration of different ideas and options; don't get overwhelmed.

-Pro Tip: The best way to avoid a lot of back and forth is to be as clear as possible; the more clear you are early on in the process means there will be less revisions and edits to be made.
-For example, if you hate the color orange make sure it's known in the beginning instead of having the desinger create dozens of mockups using the color orange, then weeks later mentioning, "Oh yeah, could we change everything that's orange to green?
-I hate orange."
-The sooner they know, the less revisions that will be necessary.
+Pro Tip: The best way to avoid a lot of back and forth is to be as clear as possible when you meet in person or on the phone and leave a paper trail of what you discuss.
+The more clear you are early on in the process means there will be less revisions and edits.
+For example, if you hate the color orange make sure it's known in the beginning instead of having the designer create dozens of mockups using the color orange.

-It's a tough job trying to draw an idea out of someone's head, and creating something functional and beautiful out of it.
-The process might be frustrating, but please encourage and be kind to your desinger!
-Keep in mind that they have your best interest in mind, so when they tell you that an idea isn't a good one don't take it personally.
+It's a tough job trying to draw an idea out of someone's head and create something functional out of it.
+The process might be frustrating, but please encourage and be kind to your designer!
+Keep in mind that they want to make a beautiful finished product as much as you do, so when they tell you that an idea isn't a good one don't take it personally.
 There are a lot of factors when designing something that contributes to a brand's overall concept.
 You might have your heart set on having a neon blinking glitter button, but if they advise against it, they probably have a long list of good reasons.

 Our blog is full of tips for day-to-day concerns and long-term planning when it comes to your optometry practice.
 Subscribe today.